plotly/dash-sample-apps/apps/dash-loan-grade/README.md

 * Put your CSV file into the stage
 * Copy the CSV file from your stage to the newly created table

 It's recommended not to use the name of an existing stage or table, since it will be overwritten.
-In our case, we used the following table names:
+In our case, the database was called "NEW_CLIENTS" and we used the following table names:
+* `rent.csv`: "RENT"
-* `loan_desc.csv`: "LOAN_DESC"
+* `mortgage.csv`: "MORTGAGE"
-* `loan_clean.csv`: "LOAN_CLEAN"
+* `owner.csv`: "OWNER"

 To learn more about loading bulk data, please read the official Snowflake documentation.

 ## Setting up the app